-What happens after Iowa?
-Questions abound after caucus chaos
+What happened in Iowa and what’s next after caucus mess

 WERE PROBLEMS ANTICIPATED?

 There were some concerns ahead of time.
-The caucuses were operating under new, complex rules that required the reporting of three different tiers of results and that appears to have complicated the counting.
+The caucuses were operating under new, complex rules that required the reporting of three different tiers of results, and that appears to have complicated the counting.

 The Iowa Democratic Party didn’t roll the app out to its 1,678 caucus locations until a few hours before the meetings began Monday night.
 Party officials had said they would not be sending the new mobile app to precinct chairs for downloading until just before the caucuses to narrow the window for any interference, and there wasn’t widespread pretesting by volunteers running the caucus sites.